Anomalously long lifetimes in two-dimensional Fermi liquids

-In summary, we have developed a general basis expansion of the quasiparticle collision integral, which allows us to obtain a complete description of the decay rate of perturbations in two-dimensional Fermi liquids for all temperatures.
-In particular, we provide an exhaustive characterization of a new tomographic regime in which odd-parity perturbations of the Fermi surface decay anomalously slowly, where the crossover to this new regime occurs at temperatures $T\lesssim0.1 T_F$ readily accessible for experiments.
-Going forward, the formalism developed here will allow a precise description of 2D Fermi liquids in terms of, for example, transport coefficients or the collective mode spectrum.
+In summary, we obtain a complete description of decay rates in two-dimensional Fermi liquids valid at all temperatures by developing a numerically exact solution of the quasiparticle collision integral.
+In particular, we provide an exhaustive characterization of a transport regime in which odd-parity perturbations of the Fermi surface decay anomalously slowly, where the crossover to this new regime occurs at readily accessible temperatures $T\lesssim0.1 T_F$.
+Going forward, the formalism developed here will allow a precise description of 2D Fermi liquids in terms of transport coefficients and collective modes.
+The 2DEG discussed here is an important proof-of-principle evaluation of the finite-temperature collision integral, and points the way to broader applications, for example, to graphene or general lattice problems~\cite{deng13}.